macnetic/faust/gen_doc/faq.md

 Take care to add the conda-forge channel to your environment before installing pyfaust.
 In this goal, please follow the install guide [here](https://faustgrp.gitlabpages.inria.fr/faust/last-doc/html/install_pyfaust_in_venv.html#anaconda).
-In order to verify you don't already have conda-forge set in your channels, use the follwing command:
+In order to verify you don't already have conda-forge set in your channels, use the following command:

       conda config --show channels